romerol/romerol-example-code/README.md

 }
 ```

+- Get the rdf files:
-- Download and extract the rds files from `http://www.gutenberg.org/cache/epub/feeds/rdf-files.tar.zip` and place them a in a folder called `rdf-files` in the root of the project.
+- Manually by downloading and extracting the rds files from `http://www.gutenberg.org/cache/epub/feeds/rdf-files.tar.zip` and placing them a in a folder called `rdf-files` in the root of the project - OR run `npm run download` to download them.
+A folder called `rdf-files` in the root of the project will be created with the files in it.
 - Install dependencies with `npm i`

 ## Running the app